futurewei-cloud/chogori-sql/docs/K2PgGateImplementation.md

     bool is_active_ = true;
 };
 ```
-PgWriteOpTemplate and PgReadOpTemplate are read and write tempate operation, respectively.
+PgWriteOpTemplate and PgReadOpTemplate are read and write template operation, respectively.

 ``` c
 class PgReadOpTemplate : public PgOpTemplate {